eyoeldefare/angular-datetime-plugin/projects/datetimeplugin/README.md

 ## Usage

 To use this plugin, simply follow the example above.
-If you've provided a min, max, and start date for the datepicker instance, you also must give the same values for the datetimepickerplugin instance as well to stay consistent with the datepicker instance.
+If you've provided a min, max, and start date for the `datetimepickerplugin` instance, you also must give the same values for the `datepicker` instance as well to stay consistent with the `datepicker` instance properties.

-You can also change the locale, and the format you want the datetime to display using the `TIME_FORMAT, MAT_DATE_LOCALE, DATE_FORMAT`.
+You can also change the locale, and the format you want the datetimepickerplugin to display using the `TIME_FORMAT, MAT_DATE_LOCALE, DATE_FORMAT`.

-Note that the timer button uses the theme provided for the `<mat-datepicker/>` instance.
+Note that the `datetimepickerplugin` OK button uses the same theme provided for the `datepicker` instance.

+## Date Range

+Date range is not currently included.
+I don't really have any use case for it and if anyone wants to PR or wish to integrate it into their own solution, it should be replicable using this component/service.

 ## Sample visual examples